 Sepsis is still largely unknown in the US, with only 55 percent of US citizens having ever heard of the condition.
-Although it’s not yet a household name, sepsis is the leading cause of death in US hospitals, and it is proving the costliest fiscally.
+Although it’s not yet a household name, sepsis is the leading cause of death in US hospitals, and is proving to be the costliest fiscally.

 Sepsis may be a mystery to many in part because of its evolving definition and nuanced diagnosis, sharing symptoms with many more common conditions.
 However, at its core, sepsis is a dysfunctional immune response to an infection that, if not detected and treated early, leads to systemic organ failure—or septic shock.